JonathanPerkins/ts890-n1mm-spectrum/README.md

 ## Requirements

 This is a self contained Python 3 script that should run without the need to install any extra Python modules.
-It has been tested on MacOS Sonoma with the default Python version 3.8.2, but should run on Linux or Windows if a suitable Python 3 is installed.
+It has been tested on both Intel and ARM versions of MacOS Sonoma with the default Python 3.8/3.9 versions, and should run on Linux or Windows if a similar or newer Python 3 is installed.

-Installation is simply download the __ts890_n1mm.py__ file to a directory of your choice.
+Installation is to simply download the __ts890_n1mm.py__ file to a directory of your choice.

 ## Comand line options